-Growth in Texas factory activity picked up for a third consecutive month in November, according to business executives responding to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, rose from 13.3 to 16.9, reaching its highest reading in five months.
+Texas factory activity picked up further in October, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, rose from 11.5 to 13.3, suggesting output increased at a slightly faster pace than in September.

-Other measures of current manufacturing activity indicated further expansion in November.
-The new orders index came in at 5.4, similar to its October level, and marked a seventh consecutive month of increased demand.
-The capacity utilization index rose to 16.2, its highest level since March 2011, and the shipments index edged up to 14.8.
+Other measures of current manufacturing activity also indicated a slightly stronger expansion in October.
+The new orders index came in at 6.2, slightly above its September level, and marked a sixth consecutive month of increased demand.
+The capacity utilization index edged up to 11.9, and the shipments index rose 3 points to 13.2.

 Read more...Texas Manufacturing Outlook Survey - Dallas Fed